cjperk445/symbolguesser/README.md

 ## Manual testing

 I went through each page and clicked on every link and ensured all features did what they were meant to do.

+Received a result of 98 in lighthouse in Devtools